Table of Contents

 12. How is that solution working out?

-Ask about this solution.
 Is it excelling or merely getting the job done?
-Do people in the business seem to like it, or is there a seething, collective hatred of the system?
+Do people seem to like it, or is there collective frustration with the system?

 13. What would persuade you to switch?

-Okay.
-Let’s say they’re in love with their current product or solution, whatever it happens to be.
-Is there anything that could persuade them to switch?
-Oftentimes, you’ll hear something like a “lower price” or “better service.”
+If they love their current product, is there anything that could persuade them to switch?
+You’ll often hear “lower price” or “better service.”
 This is your chance to jump in.

 14. What’s your purchase decision-making process like?

-Get to know what the purchasing process is like.
 Is one person ultimately in charge?
-Is this the kind of thing that has to be approved by 16 people in 10 different departments?
+Does it have to be approved by 16 people in 10 different departments?
+Knowing this helps you navigate the sale.

 15. How can I make things easier?

 You’re the problem solver.
-You’re a beacon of help and hope.
 It’s your prerogative to make things easier.
 Figure out how.

 16. Are you ready to solve the problem today?

-This question only gets rolled out if you get some positive answers on the questions above.
+Only roll this out if you get positive answers on earlier questions.
 You’ve got them interested.
 They know they need a solution.
-Are they ready to solve the problem today?
+Are they ready to solve it today?

 17. What are the alternatives?

 If they say no, figure out why.
-What are the other alternatives they’re considering?
-Can they simply tolerate work in a world where this problem continues?
-Are there limitations to making a purchase?
+What other alternatives are they considering?
+Can they tolerate a world where this problem continues?

 18. What’s stopping you from moving forward?